My Quiet Kitchen

 • ½ cup dairy-free chocolate chips, semi-sweet

-• ½ cup raw walnuts, roughly chopped
+• ½ cup raw walnuts, roughly chopped - optional

 Instructions

-• Preheat oven to 350 degrees, and line an 8 inch x 8 inch baking pan with parchment paper.
+• Preheat oven to 350°F (175℃), and line an 8-inch square baking pan with parchment paper.

-• Pulse oats in food processor until they're the consistency of coarse flour (a few larger pieces are okay).
+• Pulse oats in food processor until the consistency of coarse flour (a few larger pieces are okay).
 Add remaining dry ingredients and pulse to combine.
 Transfer to a bowl.

 • Combine wet ingredients in food processor, and blend until smooth.
 Scrape down the sides of the bowl as needed.